No Bridge Over Troubled Water

 The temple complex itself is the very definition of serene, a complete contrast to the bustling streets outside.
 It is possible to walk right the way around the sarovar, in a clockwise direction.
 It is believed that the holy water can have healing powers and there are defined areas for bathing, segregated for men and women.

-There are two towers, the Ramgarhia Bunga, built in the 18th century designed to be watchtowers to look out for possible military raids on the temple.
+The Golden Temple Amritsar also has two towers, the Ramgarhia Bunga, built in the 18th century designed to be watchtowers to look out for possible military raids on the temple.

 The Akal Takht building is located in front of the sanctum.
 A takht is a seat of power in Sikhism and this is the primary takht and the centre of authority for Khalsa, the collective body of Sikhs across the world.
 Twice a day the Palki Sahib ceremony takes place.
 This is a ritual where the Guru Granth Sahib (central religious book) is taken from the Sri Akal Takht to the Golden Temple and returned at the end of the day.